pashov/audits/solo/LizardStarking-security-review.md

 ## Description

 The `setResetShareValue` lacks a check that the `_newShareResetValue` argument is not more than 100%.
 Since it is expected that the value will be in percentages, setting a value that is bigger than 100 will mess with the important calculations in the contract, one of which is the rewards to claim calculation.
-This can make users receive a smaller reward than what the have earned since a bigger `resetShareValue` equals smaller rewards for users.
+This can make users receive a smaller reward than what they have earned since a bigger `resetShareValue` equals smaller rewards for users.

 ## Recommendations